 More about Me

-Since before I can remember, I would sit and read Peterson’s Field Guide to Wildflowers and then wander to see which flowers would flag me down.
-I would visit the different microclimates on our 40-acre land to see my special rare and ephemeral friends: bloodroot blooming out of the frigid mud on the north side of the mountain at the very beginning of spring, or pink lady’s slipper in amongst the sweet pine straw around Mother’s Day.
+Since before I can remember, I would disappear into Peterson’s Field Guide to Wildflowers and then disappear outside to see which flowers would flag me down.
+I would visit the different microclimates on our 40-acre land to see my special rare and ephemeral friends: bloodroot blooming out of the frigid mud on the north side of the mountain at the very beginning of spring, or pink lady’s slipper in amongst the sweet pine straw around Mother’s Day, or the robust columbine near a rock pile in the meadow.

 Credentials, Experience and Ethos

-My work through One Flower and The Elderberry includes 1:1 herbal consultation, lifestyle counseling, teaching, and facilitating.
+My work through One Flower and The Elderberry includes 1:1 herbal consultation, wellness counseling, teaching, and facilitating.

-As a clinical herbalist, I collaborate with medicinal plants to bring healing and wellbeing to my clients, while honoring both clients and plants in their wholeness and complexity.
+As a clinical herbalist, I collaborate with my clients and medicinal plants to bring healing and wellbeing to my clients, while honoring both people and plants in their wholeness and complexity.

 I teach material from medicine making to plant identification to tarot, and have taught and facilitated at Owlcraft Healing Ways, BotanicWise Women’s Herbal Gathering, Mountain Run Jam, The Elderberry, and more.